davidmorford/BuildKit/Readme.md

 ## Build and Utility Scripts

 * Build.command - A shell script for building shared libraries.
 Will clean and build all library project targets specified in the script for the simulator and device SDK.
 Add you shared libraries to the script to have them included in the build.
 Start inside the Scripts directory like this:

-  * ./Build.command 4.1 Debug
+  * ./Build.command 4.3 Debug

-* developer-*.sh - Convenience methods to check the Xcode tools path and set the active tools path when using Build.command from the shell.
+Using Build.command is useful for automated builds but not required.

 * Deploy*.sh - Shell scripts used by Run Script Build Phases in Library project templates to assemble, copy and deploy a static library to the deployment path.